vlad-demchuk/who-wants-to-become-a-millionaire/README.md

 ## Description

-The player takes turns an swering one of the 12 questions.
+The player takes turns answering one of the 12 questions.
 Each question has 4 possible answers and only one is correct.
 If the answer is correct, the player gets to the next question.
 If the answer is incorrect, the player gets to the final screen with a result.

 ### Dependencies
 * Node v14.18.2